Global Packaging Industry Market Statistics, CAGR, Outlook, and Covid-19 Impact 2017-2026.

 COVID-19 country impact

+Small, flexible plastic pouches prove popular across a range of products in 2019, but face threats from mounting pressure to reduce plastic consumption

-Convenience drives demand for smaller pack sizes in soft drinks in 2019
+Sugar tax drives demand for smaller sizes in soft drinks packaging, and contributes to shift away from powder concentrates

+Packaging design promotes premium image for players in alcoholic drinks in 2019

-On-the-go trend boosts sales of small pack formats in beauty and personal care packaging in 2019
+Trend towards smaller formats gains pace in beauty and personal care in 2019

+Players focus on packaging aesthetics to attract new consumers to their home care products in 2019

 PACKAGING LEGISLATION